-In addition to growth through new originations, Freedom Mortgage has made a substantial capital investment in customer retention, primarily through its retail production channel, which has allowed it to engage, when interest rates are falling, in significant levels of recapture originations-originations in which Freedom Mortgage refinances existing customers into new loans and retains the servicing rights on these new loans post-refinancing.
+In addition to growth through new originations, Freedom Mortgage has made a substantial capital investment in customer retention, primarily through its retail production channel, which has allowed it to engage in significant levels of recapture originations-originations in which Freedom Mortgage refinances existing customers into new loans and retains the servicing rights on these new loans post-refinancing.
 For the period from January 1, 2011 to June 30, 2013, Freedom Mortgage's monthly weighted average recapture rate with respect to FHA and VA mortgage loans in its servicing portfolio was 75%.
 In other words, approximately three out of every four Freedom Mortgage loans that were refinanced during that period, were refinanced by Freedom Mortgage.
 Since voluntary prepayments eliminate the MSRs, including the Excess MSRs, on the mortgage loans that have prepaid, recapture originations allow Freedom Mortgage to extend the longevity of the servicing fees paid on its MSRs and thereby replenish the MSRs and the related Excess MSRs on prepaid mortgage loans.
 By entering into recapture agreements with Freedom Mortgage, we will benefit from Freedom Mortgage's ability to obtain recapture originations.
 This will allow us to mitigate the impact of voluntary prepayments on the Excess MSRs we plan to acquire from Freedom Mortgage.

 Upon completion of this offering and the concurrent private placement, we will enter into two separate Excess MSR acquisition and recapture agreements with Freedom Mortgage.
 Pursuant to the first agreement, we will acquire from Freedom Mortgage an 85% participation interest in the Excess MSRs in Pool 1.
 These Excess MSRs relate to a pool of predominantly fixed rate, Ginnie Mae-eligible FHA and VA mortgage loans, substantially all of which were originated by Freedom Mortgage after January 1, 2012.
 We expect Pool 1 to have an aggregate outstanding UPB of approximately \$10.1 billion as of the closing of this offering.
 The purchase price for our Excess MSRs in Pool 1 is approximately \$60 million and will be funded with a portion of the net proceeds of this offering and the concurrent private placement.
 Pursuant to the second agreement, we will acquire from Freedom Mortgage a 50% participation interest in the Excess MSRs in Pool 2.
 These Excess MSRs relate to a pool of Ginnie Mae-eligible VA hybrid ARMs.
-Freedom Mortgage acquired the servicing rights to Pool 2 in bulk from a third party seller on August 30, 2013.
+The servicing rights to Pool 2 will be acquired by Freedom Mortgage in bulk from a third party seller prior to the closing of this offering and the concurrent private placement.
 The mortgage loans in Pool 2 were originated by the third party seller after January 1, 2011.
-Ginnie Mae approved the transfer of servicing rights from the seller to Freedom Mortgage.
+The loan servicing purchase and sale agreement for that transaction, which has been entered into between Freedom Mortgage and the seller, contains customary conditions to closing, including receipt of Ginnie Mae's approval of the transfer of servicing rights from the seller to Freedom Mortgage.
 We expect Pool 2 to have an aggregate outstanding UPB of approximately \$10.7 billion as of the closing of this offering.
 The purchase price for our Excess MSRs in Pool 2 is approximately \$40 million and will be funded with a portion of the net proceeds of this offering and the concurrent private placement.